 The Future of Pharmacy Training with Simulated Medication

 Traditionally, pharmacy students learned about preparing and dispensing medicinal drugs by studying from books and listening to class lectures.
 Nowadays, simulated medication has amplified pharmacy training with a more realistic and hands-on approach.
+The inclusion of tools like nursing supplies enhances the training process, ensuring students are better prepared for real-world scenarios.

 Pharmacy students undergoing pharmacy training are about to see some innovations and improvements in their teaching over the next several years.
 Most of these innovations and improvements revolve around simulation medications and other medical simulation technologies.